bellebethcooper/cashew/README.md

 # Cashew macOS app

 This project started with the abandoned-but-open-sourced Cashew app source code.
-After spending many days migrating the code through the various Swift versions from Swift 2 to Swift 4 and fixing crashes, now I'd like to build on this base to develop Cashew with my own ideas and priorities in mind.
-It'll remain open-source, and you're welcome to contribute PRs for fixes, or suggest new features via issues.
+After spending many days migrating the code through the various Swift versions from Swift 2 to Swift 4 and fixing crashes, I've made a working but buggy version of the app available.
+It'll remain open-source, but I'm not actively maintaining the app or providing support for it.
+If you'd like to commit to working on Cashew, please fork it as I can't guarantee I'll be available to review PRs or bug reports.

 ### To run app: